Ian Holloway: Grimsby Town

 On 17 December 2020, it was discovered by the Grimsby Telegraph that John Fenty had entertained Manchester-based convicted fraudster Alex May at a Grimsby Town game, with May looking to invest £1 million into the club.
 However, with the news of his offer on the table it was met with strong resistance by fans leading to the deal to be turned down by the club.
 Unrelated to the May offer, but during the same week the club had also confirmed it had met with a consortium of local businessmen fronted by London-based Tom Shutes about a potential takeover.
 Holloway hit out at the consortium by saying that he was finding it increasingly hard to do his job.
 He also announced he was backing away from his director duties to concentrate on his position as manager and would be using social media more often to communicate with supporters, claiming also that he would not be going anywhere unless told so.

 It was also announced that Holloway had not yet invested any money into the club like first thought, and that this investment would now only be made upon the sale of his house in Bristol.
-Following Grimsby's 1–0 victory over Scunthorpe United on 19 December 2020 he stated that he would not be going ahead with plans to invest any of his money in the club due to the on-going discussions in the boardroom and continuing talks of a takeover.
+Following Grimsby's 1–0 victory over Scunthorpe on 19 December 2020 he stated that he would not be going ahead with plans to invest any of his money in the club due to the on-going discussions in the boardroom and continuing talks of a takeover.